 Films like Northern Soul and Soul Boy make me realise how famously good the movie ‘Almost Famous‘ actually is, reaffirming the case for a writer’s full ownership of the story, and putting a great script above (and before) all other film-making considerations.

-Over subsequent Friday nights at the Va Va, we became friends and for the next seven or eight years I went with him to gigs across the country, in the passenger seat of his original steed, a trusty white Escort van.
+Over subsequent Friday nights at the Va Va, we became friends and for the next seven or eight years we were pretty much inseparable, as I went with him to gigs across the country in the passenger seat of his original steed, a trusty white Escort van.

-I have fond memories of my time on the road with White Van Man Richard, and I danced from the Va Va to jazz funk nights at Angels in Burnley, which he hosted with dance club veteran Paul Taylor.
+I have fond memories of my time on the road with White Van Man Richard, and I danced the Six Million Steps from the Va Va to jazz funk nights at Angels in Burnley, which he hosted with dance club veteran Paul Taylor.

 I had much less in common with Ian Levine, but I liked the cranky clever-clogs nevertheless, and his awkward, say-what-you-see social skills were like a publicly schooled version of Tourettes.
 A curious amalgam of obsessive collector and impatient seeker of the next big thing, Ian Levine was (nay, still is!) a walking-talking archive of soul music knowledge, and for those who put dates-and-detail before dance steps, Ian is the undisputed king.